OfficeDev/TrainingContent/CONTRIBUTING.md

 ## Use GitHub, Git, and this repository

-**Note:** Most of the information in this section can be found in [GitHub Help] [] articles.
+**Note:** Most of the information in this section can be found in [GitHub Help] articles.
 If you're familiar with Git and GitHub, skip to the **Contribute and edit content** section for the particulars of the code/content flow of this repository.

 ### Setting up your fork of the repository

 1. Set up a GitHub account so you can contribute to this project.
 If you haven't done this already, please go to [GitHub Home] and do it now.
 2. Set up your machine with Git.
-Follow the instructions in the [Setting up Git Tutorial][Set Up Git].
+Follow the instructions in the [Setting up Git Tutorial].
 3. Create your own fork of this repository.
 To do this, at the top of the page,  click the **Fork** button.
 4. Copy your fork to your local machine.
 To do this, go open GitBash.
 At the command prompt enter: